xwmx/bibliography/README.md

 The primary areas of focus are:

-* Entrepreneurship and Venture Capital
+* Entrepreneurship, Business Law, and Venture Capital
 * Computer Science and Software Engineering
 * Data, Databases, and Data Science